Written by Sussan, Greenwald & Wesler

 If a charter school cannot provide the education that the IEP determines a child requires, then the charter school must look for a placement that can meet those needs.
 Like the IEP team in a local public school, the IEP team at a charter school may even decide that a child requires an out-of-district placement in a private school that specializes in educating students with like needs.
 In this instance, the local school district may have a right to review the appropriateness of the team’s decision.

-5. It is unclear whether students–both special needs and non-special needs–receive more educational benefit in traditional public schools or charter schools.
+5. It is unclear whether students–both special needs and non-special needs–receive more educational benefits in traditional public schools or charter schools.

 The study also found that, in charter schools in New Jersey, special education students receive no significant benefit or loss from charter school attendance compared to their counterparts in traditional public schools in either reading or math.
 The study cautioned, however, that it is especially difficult to compare the outcomes of special education students regardless of where they enroll.